 Here’s What You Didn’t Know

-Whilst this generalisation of online users doesn’t account for the disparity in access to facilities, technology and standardised education across the world, 59 per cent of the global population were actively using the internet in April this year.
+Whilst this generalisation of online users doesn’t account for the disparity in access to facilities, technology and standardised education across the world, 59 per cent of the global population of the global population were actively using the internet in April this year.
 Of these online users, 50 per cent were below the age of 34.
 Taking a more nearsighted view at our land down under, Internet usage penetrated 88 per cent of the Australian population by January 2020.
 In the same ‘real world’ referred to in the above examples of tired rhetoric (see People who complain about millennials are really just complaining about being old), kids these days are making progress in areas of life that have been left unchanged and unchallenged for centuries.
 With more access to information, they are the envelope pushers like climate change activist Greta Thunberg campaigning for a better future than the one left for us by older generations.
 Sure, some TikTok sensations have questionable pastime activities but that’s beside the point.
 Let’s not throw the baby out with the bathwater.

 You Might Want to Put These on Your Fridge